Lebanon extends shutdown by 2 weeks to April 12

 Lebanon is set to extend a countrywide lockdown by two weeks until April 12 to combat the spread of coronavirus.

-Lebanon has recorded 333 cases of coronavirus, which has caused six deaths in the country so far.
+Lebanon said on Thursday it had recorded 368 cases of coronavirus including 35 new cases since the day before, with six deaths in the country so far.
 A request to extend the lockdown was agreed at a meeting of the supreme defence council on Thursday attended by senior officials including the president, prime minister, the health minister and the army chief.

 The meeting was followed by a cabinet session.
 Lebanon declared a state of medical emergency on March 15, urging people to stay at home and ordering the closure of most public and private establishments.
 Beirut airport is closed.